glebbyv/Potentiometer/README.md

 ### Public Methods
 - `StPot(int Pin)`: Constructor method for initializing the potentiometer with the specified pin.
 - `int angleRead()`: Method for reading the current angle of the potentiometer.
-- `void conv2bytes(int angle)`: Method for converting the potentiometer's angle into two bytes (msb and lsb) to be sent via BusCAN to MicroAutoBox 2.
+- `void conv2bytes(int angle)`: Converts the potentiometer's angle into two bytes (MSB and LSB) for transmission via BusCAN to MicroAutoBox 2.
+The data is stored in the instance's attributes.

-## steering_angle.cpp

-### Overview
-The `steering_angle.cpp` source file implements the methods declared in `steering_angle.h`.
-It includes the necessary Arduino libraries and provides the functionality to read the steering angle from the potentiometer and prepare it as two bytes to be sent via BusCAN.

-### Constructor
-- `StPot::StPot(int Pin)`: Constructor method for initializing the potentiometer with the specified pin.

-### Public Methods
-- `StPot::angleRead()`: Method for reading the current angle of the potentiometer.
-- `StPot::conv2bytes(int angle)`: Method for converting the potentiometer's angle into two bytes (msb and lsb) to be sent via BusCAN to MicroAutoBox 2.

 ### Usage